-Our walk begins as we follow the tourist track up to the top of the range and along to Kings Creek.
+Our trek begins as we follow the tourist track up to the top of the range.
+This is the steepest climb of the entire trip.
+Once on top we follow the trail until it crosses Kings Creek.
+We leave the trail here.
 From this point onwards, we may see no one else until the walk is over.

-We follow Kings Creek north into an area of rugged rock formations and hidden water holes, stopping to spend two or even three nights in one spot as we explore the rock maze around us.
-Eventually, we reach the eastern boundary of the park and head south to a large permanent waterhole.
+We hike north along Kings Creek into an area of rugged rock formations and hidden water holes, stopping to spend two or even three nights in one spot as we explore the rock maze around us.

 Terrain and difficulty.The walk begins with a steep climb along a marked trail.
 Much of the walk is along flat rock ledges but there is some rock hopping where you have to move over fairly rough country.

 Portions of the walk go over soft sand which is generally slower and more tiring than walking over rock.
 The scrub should not be much of a problem, but this can vary from year to year and there may be some sections of fairly thick scrub which will slow our progress.